rootsecdev/Azure-Red-Team/Scripts/Readme.md

 # Description

-This is a scripting repo that can be using on authorized peneration testing engagements.
+This is a scripting repo that can be useful on authorized peneration testing engagements.